Kamran-Afzali/Kamran-Afzali.github.io/_posts/FSRFR.md

 ## Region of Interest Analysis

+Regions of interest (ROIs) are groups of voxels that parameter estimates (or other data) are extracted from.
+With volumetric data, you specify the x-, y-, and z-coordinates of the origin for your ROI, and then build a sphere around it.
+(Spheres aren't the only method, but they are common.)
+You can do this with, for example: AFNI's 3dUndump; SPM's Marsbar toolbox; FSL's fslmaths.

 In addition to creating a cortical surface and calculating structural measurements at each vertex, FreeSurfer parcellates and segments the brain - the parcellations outlining anatomically distinct regions of the cortex, and the segmentations dividing the sub-cortical nuclei into distinct structures.
 These parcellations are created along the lines of two atlases that come with FreeSurfer: The Destrieux atlas, and the Desikan-Killiany atlas.